iogf/shiva/README.md

 Shiva is a platform whose goal is allowing flexible means to help people.
-It is based on the concept of Tickets, when someone has available resource for donnation it creates a ticket.
-The same occurs when one is in need of some resource.
+It is based on the concept of Tickets, when one needs help it creates a ticket, when one wanna help it creates a ticket.

-People who created tickets to search for help it would get notified of resources being available through E-mail.
-The notification occurs based on resource type, country, city mostly.
+A ticket maps to some avaiable or missing resource, it can be utilities, clothes, food or even a folks who are offering shelter.

+When a ticket mapping to an available resource is created then it performs a search for tickets from people who are in need of help for that kind of resource then an E-mmail is sent to those people to inform them of new available resources.

+The ticket matching criteria takes also into accout country and city.

 # Debug